Physician Assistant Clinical Rotations

 General Surgery: This clinical experience provides exposure to concepts and principles that characterize the practice of general surgery.
 Students participate in the pre-operative, operative and post-operative care of patients admitted to a variety of surgical services in both inpatient and outpatient settings.

-Pediatrics: Practical clinical experience in the recognition and management of common pediatric problems is provided, including assessment of the newborn, well baby care, preventive pediatrics and parent counseling.
+Pediatrics: This four-week clinical rotation provides practical clinical experience in the recognition and management of common pediatric problems is provided, including assessment of the newborn, well baby care, preventive pediatrics and parent counseling.

-Women's Health: This three-week clinical experience encompasses the fundamentals of women's health.
+Women's Health: This four-week clinical experience encompasses the fundamentals of women's health.
 Emphasis is on the medical history, physical examination, diagnosis and treatment involved with pre-natal, post-natal and general gynecologic care.